Advocates celebrate bipartisan approval of bill to assess language access practices at state agencies

 CCLP testifies to Medical Services Board on emergency rules for NEMT

-On Friday, January 12, 2024, CCLP Policy Fellow, Milena Castañeda testified at the Medical Services Board meeting regrding emergency rules for the NEMT.
+On Friday, January 12, 2024, CCLP Policy Fellow, Milena Castañeda testified at the Medical Services Board meeting regarding emergency rules for Non-Emergency Medical Transportation (NEMT).

 Good morning, Chair and Members of the Board,